 A student could violate standards of academic honesty in exercises not limited to but including quizzes, homework, tests, projects, papers, speeches, and semester exams.
 Violations result in grade and disciplinary consequences.
 Dismissal is a possibility for blatant or repeated academic dishonesty.
 All students receive and sign a copy of Canterbury’s Honor Code which defines forms of academic dishonesty and delineates the consequences of academic dishonesty.

 Canterbury uses a standard percentage-based system as a basis for grading.
 The School reports percentages for each course on semester progress reports and letter grades on report cards and transcripts.
 Letter grades are posted on the transcript.
-Only semester grades and year-end grades appear on the student’s official transcript.
 The percentage grades and the letter equivalents are as follows:

 The official average is the GPA recorded on the transcript.
 It is arrived at by translating the percentage grade for each course to a letter grade and averaging the corresponding equivalent points.
 The GPA is adjusted for honors and advanced placement courses.

 The following GPAs are used as criteria in naming students to Honor Roll status: